machal/cssmine-content/css3-gradients.md

   linear-gradient(lightgreen, darkgreen);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Gradient, formerly known as a thing from "prefix" hell
+### Gradient, Formerly Known as a Thing From "prefix" Hell

 Nowdays, it is not a big deal.
 However, browsers in various stages of
 specification development have implemented various stages of the actual